ayeshalatif1/ayeshalatif1/README.md

 # Hi, I'm Ayesha Latif

-I am a passionate web developer learning web development tools and techniques and working on self projects to strengthen my skills.
-The current projects I am working on features include transforming UI design in pixel perfect HTML/react code and adding custom CSS for styling with knowledge of Bootstrap and Tailwind CSS.
-Currently my focus is working on adding interactivity on websites and adopting best techniques for optimization along with working on full stack technologies.
-I am seeking roles where I can employ my current skills to contribute effectively towards achieving organization's goals and learning new toola and techniques within my role.
+I’m a passionate web developer learning modern tools and techniques by working on various self-driven web development projects.
+I am also woeking on projects that involve converting a UI design into pixel-perfect HTML/React code, using custom CSS, and applying frameworks like Bootstrap and Tailwind CSS.
+Currently, I’m focusing on adding interactivity to websites, improving performance optimization, and expanding my knowledge of full-stack technologies.

+I’m seeking opportunities where I can apply my skills to contribute effectively to an organization’s goals while continuing to learn and grow in the field.

 ## Contact